-1. Travel Expenses Reimbursement Methodologies

-a) Travel Related Reimbursement Factor

-This methodology shall be applied when the frequency of travel is known and forecasting of expenditures can be made with a certain level of predictability.
+- 1. Travel Expenses Reimbursement Methodologies - a) Travel Related Reimbursement Factor of expenditures can be made with a certain level of predictability.
 Utilizing this methodology, LAWA may negotiate a travel-related reimbursement factor.
 This factor must be authorized by LAWA and detailed in a Task Order or Travel Authorization, as designated in the contract language.
 The authorizing document shall specify the time period for which this approval is granted.
 LAWA reserves the right to periodically review and adjust the travel related reimbursement factor.